zcqsntr/retro_matrix/README.md

 ./run_retro_matrix <args>

-where args are the arguments required to get the rgb-rpi demos working, e.g. I use
+where args are the arguments required to get the rgb-rpi demos working, e.g. I use on a Pi3 and Pi4

 ./run_retro_matrix --led-slowdown-gpio=4 --led-gpio-mapping=adafruit-hat